 Articles and Contributed Chapters

-“Weapons as Material Artefacts in the Old English Journey Charm and Wið Færstice.”
-Material Remains: Reading the Past through Archaeological Objects in Medieval and Early Modern British Literature.
+“Weapons of Healing: Materiality and Oral Poetics in Old English Remedies and Medical Charms.”
+Material Remains: Reading the Past in Medieval and Early Modern British Literature.
 Ed.
 Andrew James Johnston and Jan-Peer Hartmann.
 Interventions Series.
-Ohio State University Press.
-Forthcoming.
+Ohio State University Press, 2021.
+120-144.

 “Deaf Studies, Oral Tradition, and Old English Texts.”
 Exemplaria 29 (2017): 21-40.

 “‘Stories which I know to be true’: Oral Tradition, Oral History, and Voices from the Past.”
 Oral History Review 43.2 (2016): 263-91.

 “Rhetoric and Remedies; or, How to Persuade a Plant in Anglo-Saxon England.”
 Public Declamations: Essays on Medieval Rhetoric, Education, and Letters in Honor of Martin Camargo.
 Ed.
 Georgiana Donovan and Denise Stodola.
 Disputatio.
 Turnhout, Belgium: Brepols, 2015.
 155-168.

 “Swarm in July: Beekeeping Perspectives on the Old English Wið Ymbe Charm.”
 Festschrift for John Miles Foley.
 Special issue of Oral Tradition 26 (2011).
 With Kayla M. Miller.
 355-76.

 Introduction.
 Festschrift for John Miles Foley.
 Special issue of Oral Tradition 26 (2011).
 Co- authored with R. Scott Garner.
 257-64.